There are now vents behind the front wheels.

-While Toyota and Subaru are officially developing a new generation of the 86/BRZ, new spy shots indicate that Subie still has plans for tweaks to the current version of the coupe.
+While Toyota and Subaru are officially developing a new generation of the 86/BRZ, new spy shots indicate that Subie still has plans for tweaks to the current version of the coupe, which we still consider one of the coolest cars you can buy.
 The car is lapping the Nürburgring with camouflage over the front end and fenders.

 Gallery: Subaru BRZ Facelift Spy Shots

 The concealment doesn't hide that this BRZ is wearing a new front fascia.
 Unlike the existing model, there's an opening that spans almost the entire width of the vehicle's face, except for a vertical inlet at each corner.
 The pointed area in the cutout for the headlights appears sharper, too.

 Focusing on the fenders, there are finned outlets visible behind the wheel wells.
 If they're functional, then the pieces could work with the inlets in the front fascia to pull air across the brakes to make them cooler during hard driving.

 The headlights have the same shape, but with a new layout for the lamps.
 The DRLs are now only along the top section.
 The projectors also look different.

 At the back, there are some very minor tweaks.
 Red tape on the top of the headlights suggests design changes for them.
 There appears to be a tiny trunk lip spoiler under some concealment, too.
 Tiny changes to the simulated rear diffuser add horizontal details on each side of the dual exhaust outlets.